Best Roof Types for Solar Panels: A Guide for UK Housebuilders

-Understanding Roof Pitch, Orientation, and Shading
+Roof Pitch, Orientation, and Shading for Solar Panels

 Simple gable roofs tend to be the most straightforward for solar.
-They offer large, unshaded surfaces for panels and minimise obstructions.
+They typically provide large, unshaded surfaces for panels and minimise obstructions.
 More complex roof designs, such as hipped roofs, dormers, or multiple roof elevations, can limit usable area or create shading issues, reducing overall system performance.
 Nearby buildings, trees, or roof features like flues can also significantly affect energy yield.

 Another important consideration is the placement of tile vents or soil vent pipe (SVP) exits.
 These are often positioned in the centre of a roof elevation without regard for solar layouts, but they can take up valuable space and reduce array size.
 In most cases, they can be repositioned to suit the solar design with minimal effort, if considered early enough.